dorkamotorka/ebpf-ring-buffer-ops/README.md

 ```
 python3 -m http.server 80
 ```
-- Make the curl request to the HTTP server and inspect the eBPF logs `sudo bpftool prog trace`
+- Make the curl request to the HTTP server and inspect the eBPF logs using `sudo bpftool prog trace`